-- · What do you propose to do? - What need, problem, or challenge will your project address, and how was it identified? - · Who or what will benefit from your project? - How will your project strengthen museum services? - How will your project address the goals of the NANH grant program?
+- What need, problem, or challenge will your project address, and how was it identified? - · Who or what will benefit from your project? - How will your project strengthen museum services? - How will your project address the goals of the NANH grant program?